 I Went to Philly

-I Went to Philly opened up just over a month ago in the high-traffic area of Yonge and College.
+I Went to Philly opened up just over a month ago in the high-traffic area of Yonge and College [UPDATE: The restaurant has moved to 997 Eglinton West].
 In a straightforward move, the name tells the whole story: the Stevenson family went to Philadelphia (visiting the ever-famous Pat's and Geno's), and fell in love with the Philly cheesesteak sandwich.

 When I stop by, Julie and Jack Stevenson, the owners of the shop, aren't around, but I'm told they come in early every morning to prepare everything fresh for the day.
 Their sons Frankie and Peter, and nephew Da Vinci man the counter and kitchen well into the night--which means 10pm on weekdays, and 3am on Fridays and Saturdays.
 "Sundays we're closed," Da Vinci tells me, "we all go to church, and we're all in the choir."

 "There's no place in Toronto that really offers Philly cheesesteaks.
 It's on the menu sure, but you go to a pizza place, they serve pizza; a burger place, they serve burgers.
 There aren't really any Philly cheesesteak restaurants," Da Vinci says.
 Julie and Jack (a former car salesman) were already looking to open a restaurant, but they weren't sure what form it would take.
 "Once they tasted it, they knew this was it."